How to Buy

 Ensuring your system is GPGPU-capable might cost you zero extra, because modern systems all have GPUs for graphics anyway and many systems use NVIDIA chips.
 Reasonably recent computers with an NVIDIA GPU already are GPGPU-capable.
 If not, adding a GPGPU-capable card costs almost nothing because for $100 you can buy a GPU card with hundreds of cores that will absolutely crush any CPU.

 Manifold will automatically use multiple GPU cards to run thousands of cores up to however many GPU chips your NVIDIA driver software supports.
-Four top end GPU cards with 5120 cores can provide a total of 20480 cores.
+Four high end GPU cards with 5120 cores each can provide a total of 20480 cores.
 Manifold can use them all.

 Manifold is inherently a parallel processing system.
 Whenever it makes sense to do so, Manifold will automatically utilize multiple processors or multiple processor cores by parallelizing a task into multiple threads for execution on more than one core.
 Given hyperthreading plus multi-core CPUs it is now routine to encounter desktop systems with 8, 16, 32 or even more CPU cores available.
 See the Parallel CPU page for info on CPU parallelism in Manifold.